ciena/ciena.saos10/docs/ciena.saos10.saos10_fps_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The tag number represents the position of the normalized-vid. &#x27;1&#x27; represents outer most tag, &#x27;2&#x27; next outer most, etc. Note that the normalized-vid is used in conjunction with an ingress-l2-transform of the same flow-point.
 That is, an ingress-l2-xform operation of push/stamp is generally used to ensure that the frame contains the normalized-vid in flow-point to EVPN service-tunnel direction.
 In the case of the ingress-l2-transform stamp operation; - ingress-l2-transform stamp tag 1 (outer) matches normalized-vid tag 1 (outer). - ingress-l2-transform stamp tag 2 (next outer) matches normalized-vid tag 2 (next outer (aka inner)).
-In the case of the ingress-l2-transform push operation; - ingress-l2-transform push tag 1 (outer most) matches normalized-vid tag 1 (outer), when 1 tag is being pushed via the ingress-l2-transform. - ingress-l2-transform push tag 2 (next outer most) matches normalized-vid tag 1 (outer), when 2 tags are being pushed via the ingress-l2-transform. - ingress-l2-transform push tag 1 (outer most) matches normalized-vid tag 2 (next outer (aka inner)), when 2 tags are being pushed via the ingress-l2-transform. (normalized-vid list key)</div>
+In the case of the ingress-l2-transform push operation; - ingress-l2-transform push tag 1 (outer most) matches normalized-vid tag 1 (outer), when 1 tag is being pushed via the ingress-l2-transform. - ingress-l2-transform push tag 2 (next outer most) matches normalized-vid tag 1 (outer), when 2 tags are being pushed via the ingress-l2-transform. - ingress-l2-transform push tag 1 (outer most) matches normalized-vid tag 2 (next outer (aka inner)), when 2 tags are being pushed via the ingress-l2-transform.
+(Key for list: normalized-vid)</div>
                 </td>
             </tr>
             <tr>